T-KibCode/Milestone-Project-2/README.md

   ### Timer
   The timer in the game runs within a loop that checks to determine whether either players health has reduced in to zero therefore stopping the timer, or checks the health of both players at the end of the match to determine who posses mmore health and will then declare this person the victor.

-  ![a picture of the timer section]

   ### Victory message
   When a player fufills one of the win conditions of the game a victory message will appear declaring that player the victor whetehr that be at the end of the timer or a unanimous victory before the timer has run down.

   In the event that the players Health bar matches, it will be declared a draw once the timer has run down to zero.

-  ![a picture of the victory screen]

   ### Possible Future Features
   It was my original intent to Allow the game to use an opaque overlay in order to be able to play the devce on mobile devices.